General dentistry services offered by your Vancouver dentist.

 Teeth cleaning is the removal of dental plaque and tartar from teeth to prevent cavities, gingivitis, and gum disease.

-With all the modern advances in dental treatment, it is best to try and save your teeth.
+With all the advances in dental treatment, it is best to try and save your teeth.
 However, circumstances may arise that require the extraction of hopeless teeth.
 Orthodontic treatment of crowded teeth may also require extractions.

 We will ensure that the extraction process is as comfortable as possible.
 Once profound anesthesia is achieved, the tooth will be removed.
 Instructions will be given to ensure proper post-operative care and a speedy recovery.